EpocDotFr/yatage/docs/creator/world.rst

   - Allowed values: ``1``

 Although not used yet (at least in the earliest releases of YATAGE), this attribute tells which version the world file has been written in.
-It will allow to handle future -- inevitable -- breaking changes of the world file structure.
+It will allow to handle future -- inevitable -- breaking changes of the world file's structure.

 .. _world-name: